0xPolygonID/tutorials/mkdocs/docs/wallet/identity-wallet/APIs/sign-and-authenticate.md

 ### Wallet-Issuer Interaction using Authentication

-An Integrator, in order to interact with an Issuer, needs to authenticate with it first.
-For Polygon ID, we use `Polygon.Verify` as the Issuer.
+An Integrator, to interact with an Issuer, needs to authenticate with it first.

 1. On the Polygon ID app (which is based on SDK), an Integrator clicks **Connect**.